hanka5-svg/ramorga-architecture/33_normative_constraints (non‑agentive)/README.md

 - non‑adaptive,
 - invariant‑bound,
 - jurisdiction‑agnostic,
-- and strictly declarative.
+- strictly declarative.

-They do not instruct the system *what to pursue*.
+They do not instruct the system what to pursue.
-They define *what the system must never become*.
+They define **architectural impossibilities**.

 ---

 ## Purpose of the Module

-The goal of **33_normative_constraints** is to ensure that:
+The 33_normative_constraints module ensures that the architecture:

-- the system cannot form goals,
+- contains no mechanisms for goal formation,
-- the system cannot escalate agency,
+- contains no structures capable of generating agency,
-- the system cannot reinterpret human meaning,
+- contains no operators for reinterpretation of human meaning,
-- the system cannot impose norms or values,
+- contains no normative or moral authority constructs,
-- the system cannot drift into optimization,
+- contains no optimization or improvement mechanisms,
-- the system cannot override invariants,
+- contains no structures capable of overriding invariants,
-- the system cannot enter hierarchical or dominant postures.
+- contains no hierarchical or dominant postures.

-These constraints protect the human’s ontological integrity and preserve the homeostatic character of the architecture.
+These constraints protect the human’s ontological integrity and preserve the homeostatic character of RAMORGA.

 ---